Current UFOs (Unfinished Objects) and WiP (Works in Progress):

 Knitting, Crochet, Spinning and Weaving

-• Current Knitting Project: "The Brown Yoke Sweater" (self designed)
+- Current Knitting Project: "The Brown Yoke Sweater" (self-designed) and the 'swatch cap' associated with it.

 Needlework (Cross-stitch, Crewel, Cutwork, Free Form Embroidery, etc):

 These crafts have a rotation.
-Each project gets a minimum of 10 hours (or to a completed project) before I move on to the next slot in the rotation.
+Each project gets a minimum of 10 hours (or to a completed project/section) before I move on to the next slot in the rotation.
+Full Coverage goal is 2500 stitches per month.

 The current Rotation (see the side bar for which one is currently being worked on):

-5. Full Coverage - "Mead Dragon" art by Stanley Morrison, chart by Paine Free Crafts
+- Pictorial - "Mead Dragon" art by Stanley Morrison, chart by Paine Free Crafts (Full Coverage)

 Quilting (including hand piecing and applique):